gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-cors-permission.md

 It's important to note asking for permission does NOT mean you'll be granted permission.
 That is up to the server.
-Github pages give permission, flickr.com gives permission, imgur.com gives permssion, but most websites do not.
+Github pages give permission, flickr.com gives permission, imgur.com gives permission, but most websites do not.

 <div class="webgl_bottombar">
 <h3>Making Apache grant CORS permission</h3>